 McKenzie River Sampling

-In 2019, tissue samples were collected from unmarked presumed natural-origin adult spring Chinook salmon sampled at the Cougar Trap (N = 166) and transported above Cougar Dam.
-Tissue samples were also collected from hatchery-origin adult spring Chinook salmon at the Cougar Trap and transported above the dam (N = 8).
-Tissue samples were also collected from hatchery-origin spring Chinook collected at the McKenzie Hatchery and outplanted above Cougar Dam (N = 451).
-No tissue samples were collected from natural-origin spring Chinook salmon at the McKenzie Hatchery in 2019.
+In 2019, tissue samples were collected from unmarked, presumed natural-origin, adult spring Chinook salmon sampled at the Cougar Trap and released below the Cougar Dam (N = 166) and from hatchery-origin adult spring Chinook salmon collected at the Cougar Trap and transported above the dam (N = 8).
+Tissue samples were also collected from hatchery-origin spring Chinook sampled at the McKenzie Hathcery and outplanted above Cougar Dam (N = 381) and above Trailbridge Dam (N = 70), as well as from natural-origin (N = 100) and hatchery-origin (N = 554) spring Chinook salmon sampled at the McKenzie Hatchery that were incorporated into broodstock in 2019 and not released.
+Additional tissue samples were collected from 18 natural-origin spring Chinook salmon carcasses during spawning ground surveys conducted below the Cougar Dam.
+All tissues samples have been archived and the data has been entered in the State Fisheries Genomics Lab tissue sample database.

+In 2020, tissue samples were collected from hatchery-origin spring Chinook sampled at the McKenzie Hatchery and outplanted above Cougar Dam (N = 311), as well as from natural-origin (N ~ 34) and hatchery-origin (N = 472) spring Chinook salmon sampled at the McKenzie Hatchery that were incorporated into hatchery broodstock in 2020 and not released.
 The tissues samples have been archived and the data has been entered in the State Fisheries Genomics Lab tissue sample database.

 Fall Creek Sampling